OpenSIPS/opensips-cli/docs/modules/database.md

 ```
 [default]
-database_url: mysql://root@localhost
-database_name: opensips
+database_admin_url: mysql://root:secret@localhost
 database_modules: dialog usrloc

 # optional DB override instance, invoked using `opensips-cli -i postgres ...`
 [postgres]
-database_url: postgres://opensips@localhost:5432
+database_url: postgres://opensipspg:opensipspgrw@localhost
-template_url: postgres://postgres@localhost:5432
-database_name: opensips
+database_admin_url: postgres://root:secret@localhost
 database_modules: dialog usrloc
 ```

-The following command will create the `opensips` table, containing only the `version`, `dialog` and `location` tables (according to the `database_modules` parameter):
+The following command will create the `opensips` database, containing only the `version`, `dialog` and `location` tables (according to the `database_modules` parameter).
+Additionally, the `opensips:opensipsrw` user will be created will `ALL PRIVILEGES` for the `opensips` database.

+For some backends, such as PostgreSQL, any additionally required permissions will be transparently granted to the `opensips` user, for example: table-level or sequence-level permissions.

 ```
 opensips-cli -x database create
 ```

-If we want to add a new module, let's say `rtpproxy`, we have to run:
+If we want to add a new module, say `rtpproxy`, we have to run:

 ```
 opensips-cli -x database add rtpproxy